azarboon/ai-powered-cdk-best-practices/README.md

 Always use the bare minimum configurations to avoid bloating the code.
 Strive to follow best practices (only from the official AWS documentation) when configuring services.
-Always follow security best practices and grant least privileged access.
+Always follow security best practices (only from the official AWS documentation) and always grant least privileged access.
 Use minimal IAM permissions in CDK roles and policies.
 Comment all code blocks and each file, explaining their purpose.
 Every time the Webhook URL changes (and only after it changes), provide the updated version so I can update the GitHub webhook configuration.